Property Damage or Destruction Sample Clauses

 Property Damage or Destruction.
 If any part of the Project is damaged or destroyed, Owner shall repair or restore the same, consistent with the occupancy and rent restriction requirements set forth in this Agreement.
 Such work shall be commenced as soon as reasonably practicable after the damage or loss occurs and shall be completed within one year thereafter or as soon as reasonably practicable, provided that insurance proceeds are available to be applied to such repairs or restoration within such period and the repair or restoration is financially feasible.
 If this provision conflicts with the requirements of senior lenders, the requirements of such lenders shall prevail.

 Property Damage or Destruction.
 If any part of the Project is damaged or destroyed, Owner shall repair or restore the same, consistent with the occupancy and rent restriction requirements set forth in this Agreement.
-Such work shall be commenced within 120 days after the damage or loss occurs and shall be completed within one year thereafter (or three years if substantially all of the building is damaged), provided that insurance proceeds are available to be applied to such repairs or restoration within such period and the repair or restoration is financially feasible.
-During such time that lenders providing financing for the Project impose requirements that differ from the requirements of this Section, the requirements of such lenders and investors shall prevail, provided such requirements are commercially reasonable.
+Such work must be commenced within 120 days after the damage or loss occurs and shall be completed within one year thereafter, provided that insurance proceeds are available to be applied to such repairs or restoration within such period and the repair or restoration is financially feasible.
+During such time that lenders or low-income housing tax credit investors providing financing for the Project impose requirements that differ from the requirements of this Section the requirements of such lenders and investors will prevail.

 Property Damage or Destruction.
 If any of the Inclusionary Units or access thereto is damaged or destroyed, Developer must notify the City within 30 days and must at its own cost and expense, repair or restore the Inclusionary Units.
 Such work shall be commenced within 120 days after the damage or loss occurs and shall be completed within one year thereafter.
 All insurance proceeds collected for such damage or destruction shall be applied to the cost of such repairs or restoration.
 In the event that the Inclusionary Units are not rentable during this time, the term of this Agreement shall be extended by the period of time that any of the Inclusionary Units were not rented to and occupied by eligible households.